Mission: make data work harder to deliver our Net Zero Future

 We are creating a web of net-zero data – connecting financial, industry and environmental data to help inform net-zero decisions.
 As much of this data is restricted, we are enabling that web by creating policies and guardrails that ensure data is comparable, machine-readable and trusted.
-We connect rather than collect data.
+We connect rather than collect data, with a focus on culture, collaboration and data governance.